 With 3-beta-hydroxysteroid dehydrogenase deficiency, pregnenolone, 17-hydroxypregnenolone, and DHEA are typically elevated, and 17-OHP may be elevated.
 If they are measured, cortisol and aldosterone levels are likely to be low.

 With 17-alpha-hydroxylase deficiency, pregnenolone and progesterone may be elevated, along with 11-deoxycorticosterone.
-Other precursors and hormones, if measured, may be low, including:
+Other precursors and steroid hormones, if measured, may be low, including:

 Is there anything else I should know?